Forests, lakes, and farms of Hedmark

-Behind the forests on both sides can be seen low mountains covered with bright green moss.
+Beyond the woods on both sides are low mountains covered with bright green moss.

-On the green meadows sheep graze leisurely, making no attempt to hide from the rain..
+On the green meadows, sheep graze decorously, making no attempt to hide from the rain.

 Farmhouses, barns.
 And the complete absence of fences.

-The weather here changes very quickly, we were just driving under heavy rain, but the sun came out and the gloomy landscape behind the windows of the bus was replaced by bright greenery of the short Northern summer.
+The weather here changes very quickly, just as we were driving through heavy rain, but the sun came out and the gloomy landscape outside the bus windows was replaced by the bright green of a short Northern summer.

-Surprisingly contrasting picture - a bright landscape on the background of leaden clouds.
+A surprisingly contrasting picture - a bright landscape against a background of leaden clouds.

-The house under the roof of laminated stone.
-Almost all buildings in Norway are made of wood, the architecture is very simple.
+A house with a roof of layered stone.
+Absolutely all buildings are made of wood, the architecture is very simple.

-This region is known for harsh winters, in 1914 there were recorded the lowest in Central Norway temperatures -50,4°C. In 1718, during the great Northern war, local frosts have caused significant damage to the Swedish army, then the cold killed more than 3,000 soldiers.
+This region is characterized by severe winters, in 1914, the lowest temperature in Central Norway was recorded here -50,4°C. In 1718, during the Northern war, local frosts caused significant damage to the Swedish army, then more than 3000 soldiers died from the cold.

 In the distance, against the background of low green mountains, a slagheap is brightening - we are driving through an area known since the 16th century for deposits of copper ore and supplying half of Europe with copper.